SAP-samples/partner-reference-application/Tutorials/12-Prepare-Deployment.md

 	- *SAP Build Work Zone*
 		- As *Plan*, select *standard (Application)*.

-	The relevant entity assignments are selected by default when the subaccount is created (no action required):
+	The relevant entitlements are selected by default when the subaccount is created (no action required):

 	- *Service Manager*, service plan *container*
 	- *HTML5 Application Repository Service*, service plans *app-runtime* and *app-host*